 How can a child develop any sense of self-confidence, if we keep stripping away their chances to learn how strong and capable they are?
 Confident Teen

 When your children become upset and it’s part of their pattern to move toward drama, upset and tears— allow them to whine, complain, cry, have a tantrum.
 Please don’t get angry, upset, or tearful, and don’t get into a conversation about the upset.
 Just be patient and let them handle it.
 As soon as they show signs of calming down, engage them in normal conversation about other events or activities.
 Don’t talk about whatever it was that upset them.
 If they start to get upset again, disengage.

 Remember: what you consistently give your attention to…it must grow.

 If you consistently give your attention to patterns of whining, complaining, and “sensitivity”…you will find that you nurture a child who seems to choose these unhealthy patterns over and over.

 Why?
 Because you…as the most important teacher…keep investing in those patterns.

-Thus, to start nurturing confidence, you simply need to get out of the way, and allow your kids to realize that the world will not rescue them from their upsets…their whining…their crying…their meltdowns…their placing too much importance on the actions/words of others.
+Thus, to start nurturing confidence, you simply need to get out of the way, and allow your kids to realize that the world will not rescue them from their upsets…their whining…their crying…their meltdowns… they’re placing too much importance on the actions/words of others.

 Finally, please note: Your child’s behavior will change radically as they begin to develop a greater sense of confidence in themselves.
-Dependent, immature behavior will fall by the wayside if you give them permission to tap their own strength and abilities.
+Dependent, immature behavior will fall by the wayside if you permit them to tap their strength and abilities.
 Be brave!
 Test it for just a week or two…and you will be amazed at the power you have to enhance their esteem.